dotnet/runtimelab/docs/README.md

 # .NET Swift interop tooling documentation

 This document provides a detailed overview of the .NET Swift interop tooling, focusing on the projections between Swift and .NET, and the functional design of the tooling.
+The projection tooling is intended for use with C# and any other .NET language is beyond its scope.

 ## Projections